ShubhamVerma1811/load-balancer/README.md

 - [ ] Add a rate limiter (I've built one at [here](https://github.com/ShubhamVerma1811/rate-limiter-go-redis), maybe I can use it here)
 - [ ] Better logging

+## Usage

+- Navigate to the `loadbalancer` folder and run `go run main.go` to start the load balancer.
+- For mock servers, navigate to the `server` folder and run `go run main.go` to start the mock servers.

 ## References

 - https://samwho.dev/load-balancing/